Best Neighborhoods to Live in Orlando, FL 2025

 The following list highlights the Best Neighborhoods to Live in Orlando, ranked for value, safety, and livability.

-From walkable urban enclaves to luxury master-planned communities, Orlando offers a lifestyle for every stage of life.
+From walkable urban neighborhoods to luxury master-planned communities, Orlando offers a range of housing options to suit different preferences and budgets.
 Here’s a data-backed look at the top neighborhoods driving demand this year:

 Neighborhood | Best For | Median Home Price | Safety Grade | Vibe |